-We are delighted that the Mount Oswald project at Durham University is now occupied.
-The scheme was delivered on time and to budget in very challenging circumstances.
+We are delighted that the Mount Oswald project at Durham University has been nominated for next week’s Property Week Student Accommodation Awards in the University Halls of Residence of the Year category.
+The scheme was delivered on time and to budget in very challenging circumstances and is now fully occupied.
 A fantastic team effort by all involved.

 The scheme delivers two new colleges (John Snow and South College), each accommodating 500 students centred around a college heart building.
 A dining hall for 300 covers with shared amenity space, serves both colleges and the wider University.